openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 * Default category: OTHER

 #### `ThermostatController.targetSetpoint`
 * Items that represent a target setpoint for a thermostat.
 The scale is determined based on: (1) value set in parameter `scale="Fahrenheit"`; (2) unit of item state presentation (`°F`=Fahrenheit; `°C`=Celsius); (3) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (4) defaults to Celsius.
 By default, the temperature range is limited to predefined setpoint values based on the scale parameter.
 If necessary, the temperature range can be customized using parameter `setpointRange="60:90"`.
+When paired with `ThermostatController.thermostatMode`, setpoint requests will be ignored when the thermostat mode is off.
 * Supported item type:
   * Number(:Temperature)
 * Supported metadata parameters:
   * scale=`<scale>`
-    * Celsius [10°C -> 32°C]
+    * Celsius [4°C -> 32°C]
-    * Fahrenheit [50°F -> 90°F]
+    * Fahrenheit [40°F -> 90°F]
   * setpointRange=`<minValue:maxValue>`
     * defaults to defined scale range listed above if omitted
 * Default category: THERMOSTAT

 #### `ThermostatController.upperSetpoint`
-* Items that represent a upper or HEAT setpoint for a thermostat.
+* Items that represent a upper or COOL setpoint for a thermostat.
+This needs to be paired with `ThermostatController.lowerSetpoint`.
 The scale is determined based on: (1) value set in parameter `scale="Fahrenheit"`; (2) unit of item state presentation (`°F`=Fahrenheit; `°C`=Celsius); (3) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (4) defaults to Celsius.
 By default, the temperature range is limited to predefined setpoint values based on the scale parameter.
 If necessary, the temperature range can be customized using parameter `setpointRange="60:90"`.
+When paired with `ThermostatController.thermostatMode`, setpoint requests and responses will be limited based on the current thermostat mode as follows: (1) thermostat mode cannot be off to set/adjust a setpoint temperature; (2) set/adjust upper or lower setpoint to single point target temperature in dual mode with, respectively, thermostat cooling or heating mode.
+(3) thermostat auto and eco mode will be considered in dual mode if setpoints defined, otherwise in single mode.
+Additionally, for integration that uses separate upper and lower setpoints for eco mode (e.g. Nest), suffix `#eco` can be appended to the metadata property `ThermostatController.upperSetpoint#eco` to differentiate that property from the standard ones.
+For triple mode support, the setpoint mode automation will need to be disabled by adding parameter `supportsSetpointMode=false` to the [thermostat mode](#thermostatcontroller-thermostatmode) item configuration.
 * Supported item type:
   * Number(:Temperature)
 * Supported metadata parameters:
   * scale=`<scale>`
-    * Celsius [10°C -> 32°C]
+    * Celsius [4°C -> 32°C]
-    * Fahrenheit [50°F -> 90°F]
+    * Fahrenheit [40°F -> 90°F]
   * comfortRange=`<number>`
-    * When dual setpoints (upper, lower) are used this is the amount over the requested temperature when requesting Alexa to set or adjust the current temperature.
-Defaults to comfortRange=1 if using Fahrenheit and comfortRange=.5 if using Celsius.
-Ignored if a targetSetpoint is included in the thermostat group.
+    * used in dual setpoint mode to determine:
+      * the new upper/lower setpoints spread based on target setpoint
+      * the minimum temperature delta between requested upper/lower setpoints by adding relevant comfort range values
+    * defaults to 2°F or 1°C
   * setpointRange=`<minValue:maxValue>`
     * defaults to defined scale range listed above if omitted
 * Default category: THERMOSTAT

 #### `ThermostatController.lowerSetpoint`
-* Items that represent a lower or COOL setpoint for a thermostat.
+* Items that represent a lower or HEAT setpoint for a thermostat.
+This needs to be paired with `ThermostatController.upperSetpoint`.
 The scale is determined based on: (1) value set in parameter `scale="Fahrenheit"`; (2) unit of item state presentation (`°F`=Fahrenheit; `°C`=Celsius); (3) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (4) defaults to Celsius.
 By default, the temperature range is limited to predefined setpoint values based on the scale parameter.
 If necessary, the temperature range can be customized using parameter `setpointRange="60:90"`.
+When paired with `ThermostatController.thermostatMode`, setpoint requests and responses will be limited based on the current thermostat mode as follows: (1) thermostat mode cannot be off to set/adjust a setpoint temperature; (2) set/adjust upper or lower setpoint to single point target temperature in dual mode with, respectively, thermostat cooling or heating mode.
+(3) thermostat auto and eco mode will be considered in dual mode if setpoints defined, otherwise in single mode.
+Additionally, for integration that uses separate upper and lower setpoints for eco mode (e.g. Nest), suffix `#eco` can be appended to the metadata property `ThermostatController.lowerSetpoint#eco` to differentiate that property from the standard ones.
+For triple mode support, the setpoint mode automation will need to be disabled by adding parameter `supportsSetpointMode=false` to the [thermostat mode](#thermostatcontroller-thermostatmode) item configuration.
 * Supported item type:
   * Number(:Temperature)
 * Supported metadata parameters:
   * scale=`<scale>`
-    * Celsius [10°C -> 32°C]
+    * Celsius [4°C -> 32°C]
-    * Fahrenheit [50°F -> 90°F]
+    * Fahrenheit [40°F -> 90°F]
   * comfortRange=`<number>`
-    * When dual setpoints (upper,lower) are used this is the amount under the requested temperature when requesting Alexa to set or adjust the current temperature.
-Defaults to `comfortRange=1` if using Fahrenheit and `comfortRange=.5` if using Celsius.
-Ignored if a targetSetpoint is included in the thermostat group.
+    * used in dual setpoint mode to determine:
+      * the new upper/lower setpoints spread based on target setpoint
+      * the minimum temperature delta between requested upper/lower setpoints by adding relevant comfort range values
+    * defaults to 2°F or 1°C
   * setpointRange=`<minValue:maxValue>`
     * defaults to defined scale range listed above if omitted
 * Default category: THERMOSTAT